 • Composition and songwriting courses provide skills in lyric writing, song structure and compositional techniques.

 • The Bachelor of Performing Arts gives students an opportunity to specialise or combine a variety of art forms into one degree.

 • The music programme includes a range of courses covering history, culture, theory and analysis.
 Students will be learning and making music in architecturally designed, state-of-the-art studios and performance spaces in the new School of Performing Arts purpose-built $26M facilities.

-Courses: BACHELOR OF MUSIC (Endorsed in Performance, Studio Production and/or Composition), or BA MAJORING IN MUSIC.
+Courses: BACHELOR OF MUSIC (May include endorsement in Performance, Studio Production and/or Composition), BACHELOR OF PERFORMING ARTS or BA (MUSIC)

 Duration: Three years.

 Entry criteria: Performance papers by audition.
 Entrants to all music papers must meet the University of Otago’s admission and entrance requirements.
-While the ability to read music is essential for some papers, MUSI 191 (Introduction to Music) is available for students without music theory or music-reading skills.
+The ability to read music is essential for some courses.

-Career prospects: Professional musician, songwriter, commercial composer/arranger, educator, academic/author in the field of popular music, music industry professional, music programmer, record producer.
+Career pathways: Professional musician, songwriter, commercial composer/arranger, educator, academic/author in the field of popular music, music industry professional, music programmer, record producer.

-Application dates: Audition application forms and DVDs are due 1 September 2018 (late applications may be accepted).
-Auditions are held in Dunedin mid to late September or at selected times during the year.
+Application dates: Audition application forms and DVDs are due 1 September 2020 (late applications may be accepted).
+Auditions are held in Dunedin mid-to-late September or at selected times during the year.

-Closing date for applications to study at the University of Otago is 10 December 2018.
-Auditions can be sent to the department by a quality DVD recording or a YouTube link.
-For advice on content, contact either Dr Ian Chapman or Associate Professor Rob Burns.
+Closing date for applications to study at the University of Otago is 10 December 2020.
+Auditions can be sent to the School by a quality DVD recording or a YouTube link.
+For advice on content, contact Dr Ian Chapman.

 Address: Black/Sale House, 100 St David Street, Dunedin